unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 ## Access Control

-Enforced through the `Service Account` resource object
+Enforced through the `Service Account` resource object, which:
 - represents a distinct identity in the cluster
-- each one of them is *bound* to a specific `Namespace`
+- is *bound* to a specific `Namespace`
-- grants access to the API server
+- grants access to the Kubernetes' API server
-- grants permissions through the *RBAC* mechanism
+- grants permissions with *RBAC* to users
 - can be used to configure the authentication within `kubectl`

 ---